lukegor/FastModularExponentiation/README.md

 # Fast Modular Exponentiation

-This repository contains a C# program for calculating the result of raising a base number to an exponent and then taking the modulus.
-The algorithm used is known as exponentiation by squaring, which is efficient and widely used in cryptographic applications.
+This project is a C# program for calculating <b>fast modular exponentiation</b>, i.e. the result of raising a base number to an exponent and then taking the modulus, as in $a^b \mod n$.
+The algorithm is efficient and widely used in cryptographic applications.

 ## Technologies
 [<img align="left" alt="Csharp" width="36px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/csharp/csharp-original.svg" style="padding-right:10px;"/>][csharp]